 Head of Operations

-Role: Deliver final product on time and within requirements.
+Role: Deliver the final product on time and within requirements.

-Responsibility: Smooth barriers and maintain strong communication strategy.
+Responsibility: Smooth barriers and maintain a strong communication strategy.